wamp-proto/wamp-proto/spec/README.md

 	PUBLISH.Options.exclude_me|bool

-When publishing with `PUBLISH.Options.exclude_me := false`, the *Publisher* of the event will receive that very event also - if it is subscribed to the `Topic` published to.
+When publishing with `PUBLISH.Options.exclude_me := false`, the *Publisher* of the event will receive that event, if it is subscribed to the `Topic` published to.

 *Example*

     [16, 239714735, {"exclude_me": false}, "com.myapp.mytopic1", ["Hello, world!"]]

-In this example, the *Publisher* will receive the published event also, if it is subscribed to `com.myapp.mytopic1`.
+In this example, the *Publisher* will receive the published event, if it is subscribed to `com.myapp.mytopic1`.

 ### Publisher Identification